yetamine/net.yetamine.template/README.md

 For building this project is needed:

 * JDK 8 or newer.
-* Maven 3.3 or newer.
+* Maven 3.6 or newer.

-For using the built library is needed:
+For using the library is needed:

 * JRE 8 or newer.